358, History Department

 University of Cincinnati

 Cincinnati, Ohio 45221

 Disha Ray is a first year Masters student in the Department of History at University of Cincinnati.
-She completed her Bachelors in History from St. Stephen’s College, University of Delhi in 2022.
+She is also pursuing a Graduate Certificate in Women's, Gender and Sexuality Studies.
+Before coming to UC, she completed her Bachelors in History from St. Stephen’s College, University of Delhi in 2022.
 Her research interests lie in modern South Asian history, gender history and history of medicine.

-For her Master’s thesis, she will be working on the history of birth control, contraception, abortion, and population politics in colonial South Asia with a focus on the issues of reproduction and sexuality, intersecting with caste, community, class, and race politics.
+For her Master’s thesis, she is working on the history of pregnancy, childbirth and abortion practices in colonial South Asia with a focus on the issues of reproduction and sexuality, intersecting with caste, community, class, and race politics.
 She wants to explore reproductive politics in the context of communalism, nationalism and colonialism and analyse how imperial legal and moral legacies impacted post-colonial policies and shaped people's reproductive destinies.

 B.A.
 Hons.
 History: St. Stephen's College, University of Delhi, 2022

 M.A.
 History : University of Cincinnati Ohio, USA, 2024